pedroalvesbatista/singularity-admindocs/configfiles.rst

 used instead of a ``mksquashfs`` found in ``PATH``.

 ``CRYPTSETUP PATH``:
-The location for ``cryptsetup`` is recorded by Singularity at build time and will use that value if this is undefined.
+The location for ``cryptsetup`` is recorded by Apptainer at build time and will use that value if this is undefined.
 This option allows an admin to set the path of ``cryptsetup`` if it is located in a custom location and will override the value recorded at build time.